-Even right after this first message, if we are in direct communication with that planet, we shall have questions to put to "them": the proof of Fermat's Last Theorem, Goldbach's conjecture, and many other unsolved problems in mathematics and the natural sciences.
+Even right after this first series of transmissions, if we are in direct communication with that planet, we shall have questions to put to "them": the proof of Fermat's Last Theorem, Goldbach's conjecture, and many other unsolved problems in mathematics and the natural sciences.
+By the way, Goldbach's "notorious" conjecture is called by that adjective only because other mathematicians weren't imaginative enough to make the conjecture themselves; it states that every even number greater than 2 can be expressed as the sum of two primes.
 It will not be difficult for "them" to demonstrate their intellectual and technological superiority (first of all, don't forget it was they who were able to call us!).
 If "they" but know the seventh digit of the "fine structure constant," they are ages ahead of us (we know only the first five for sure, suspect the sixth).
-This number, 137.039 . . . , is the ratio, among others, of the speed of light to the speed of the hydrogen electron; it may take a century to calculate this constant to 9 digits.
-And after we resolve our pressing scientific questions, it might be appropriate to make discreet inquiries as to how we could live in harmony and peace with our fellow man-that is, if we aren't eaten or otherwise ingested by the superior civilization that had the good fortune to contact us.
-But as far as the cryptologist is concerned, he (and generations of his descendants who might experience the supreme
+This number, 137.039..., is the ratio, among others, of the speed of light to the speed of the hydrogen electron; it may take a century to calculate this constant to 9 digits.
+And after we resolve our pressing scientific questions, it might be appropriate to make discrete inquiries as to how we could live in harmony and peace with our fellow man-that is, if we aren't eaten or otherwise ingested by the superior civilization that had the good fortune to contact us.
+But as far as the cryptologist is concerned, he (and generations of his descendants who might experience the supreme thrill of their lives when we hear from "them") must keep a level head, not get excited, and be prepared to cope with problems the likes of which he has never seen-out of this world, so to speak."